top of page

 Time Commitment

-Caiques require significant daily time and interaction.
+Caiques require a significant amount of daily time and interaction.
 They need at least 3 to 4 hours of out-of-cage time, during which they should be supervised, as their inquisitive nature often leads them into mischief.
 They are playful and love engaging in games, training, and exploring their surroundings.

 Being Left Alone